batpigandme/notv/inst/templates/tverse_illadvised.md

 Dear {maintainer},

-Your package, {package_name}, lists the tidyverse package in either Depends, Imports, or Suggests on CRAN.
+As of {date}, your package, {package_name}, lists the tidyverse package in either Depends, Imports, or Suggests on CRAN.

 Because the tidyverse is a set of packages designed for a range of tasks, this is, in short, a bad idea.
 The tidyverse package includes a substantial number